 Winner, Astral Artists’ 2013 National Auditions

-Hailed a “firebrand” (Incident Light.com) and noted for her “supreme panache” (The Boston Musical Intelligencer), Colombian-American cellist Christine Lamprea is a multi-faceted soloist and chamber musician.
-Ms. Lamprea is the First Prize winner of the XVI Annual Sphinx Competition (2013).
-She joined the roster of the Sphinx Soloists Program, and as such will be presented as soloist with major orchestras worldwide.
-She has also received awards from the National Foundation for Advancement in the Arts, the Young Texas Artists’ Competition and, most recently, captured First Prize at the 2013 Schadt National String Competition.
-She is also a winner of Astral Artists’ 2013 National Auditions.
-Ms. Lamprea has appeared as a soloist with the Houston Symphony, New Jersey Symphony, and most recently, on tour with the Sphinx Virtuosi across the U.S., including venues such as Carnegie Hall and the Kennedy Center.
-Upcoming engagements include performances with the Hilton Head and Costa Rica National symphonies.
+Hailed a “firebrand” (Incident Light.com) and noted for her “supreme panache” (The Boston Musical Intelligencer), Colombian-American cellist Christine Lamprea was the First Prize winner of the 2013 Sphinx Competition.
+She joined the roster of the Sphinx Soloists Program, and as such is presented as soloist with major orchestras worldwide.
+She has also received awards from the National Foundation for Advancement in the Arts, the Young Texas Artists’ Competition and captured First Prize at the 2013 Schadt National String Competition.
+A winner of Astral Artists’ 2013 National Auditions, Ms. Lamprea has appeared as soloist with the Houston Symphony, New Jersey Symphony, and Hilton Head Symphony Orchestra, and has toured with the Sphinx Virtuosi across the U.S., in such venues as Carnegie Hall and the Kennedy Center.
+Upcoming engagements include performances with the Abilene Philharmonic and the Costa Rica National Symphony and solo recitals at Pepperdine University and the Los Angeles County Museum of Art.
+In 2016, she premieres Jeffrey Mumford’s Cello Concerto with both the Detroit Symphony Orchestra and the San Antonio Symphony.

 An avid chamber musician, Ms. Lamprea has performed in the U.S., Canada, and Europe, in such venues as Alice Tully Hall, the Beethovenhaus, the Kennedy Center, and the Metropolitan Museum.
 She has participated in the Kneisel Hall Chamber Music School, Perlman Music Program, the Banff Centre, and Yellow Barn Chamber Music Festival, performing alongside such esteemed musicians as Mark Hill, Maria Lambros, Nicholas Mann, Itzhak Perlman, Roger Tapping, and Carol Wincenc.